AnthonyMDev/AmazonS3RequestManager/README.md

 An Alamofire based request manager that serializes requests to the AWS S3 (Amazon Simple Storage Solution).

-`AmazonS3RequestManager` also includes a request serializer that creates `NSURLRequest` objects for use with any other networking methods.
+`AmazonS3RequestManager` also includes a request serializer that creates `URLRequest` objects for use with any other networking methods.

 ## Features